How Many Qubits Can Be Teleported? Scalability of Fidelity-Constrained Quantum Applications: System Model

 \subsection{Quantum Channel Model}

-We consider two types of quantum channels for entanglement distribution between the \gls{QR} and the remote nodes:
+We consider two transmission media for entanglement distribution between the \gls{QR} and the remote nodes.

 \textbf{Optical Fiber Links:} Entanglement distribution is realized over optical fiber links using traveling photonic qubits.
-Each fiber supports a single entanglement-generation attempt, and parallelism is achieved by deploying multiple fibers in parallel between the \gls{QR} and Alice or Bob.
-Entanglement-generation attempts over different fibers are independent and non-interfering.
-Consequently, $N_{\text{par}}$ scales with the number of available fiber links and is primarily limited by the deployed fiber infrastructure.
+Each fiber supports one entanglement-generation attempt, so parallelism is achieved by deploying multiple fibers in parallel between the \gls{QR} and Alice or Bob.
+Attempts over different fibers are assumed independent and non-interfering.
+Hence, $N_{\text{par}}$ scales with the number of available fibers and is mainly limited by the deployed infrastructure.

-\textbf{Terrestrial \gls{FSO} Links:} Entanglement distribution relies on line-of-sight \gls{FSO} links, where parallel entanglement-generation attempts can be supported by transmitting multiple spatially separated optical beams between the \gls{QR} and Alice or Bob.
-Each beam occupies a distinct spatial mode and is detected independently, enabling distinguishable and non-interfering entanglement-generation attempts~\cite{Koudia2025SpatialModeDiversity}.
-The achievable parallelism $N_{\text{par}}$ is fundamentally constrained by the spatial degrees of freedom of the \gls{FSO} channel, which are limited by the channel space--bandwidth product and practical factors such as beam divergence, atmospheric turbulence, pointing accuracy, and receiver aperture size.
-For realistic terrestrial links, these constraints restrict the number of independently addressable spatial modes to a finite range, typically satisfying $1 \leq N_{\text{par}} \lesssim 10$~\cite{ZhaoFSOCapacity2015}.
+\textbf{Terrestrial \gls{FSO} Links:} Entanglement distribution is realized over line-of-sight \gls{FSO} links.
+Parallel entanglement-generation attempts are enabled by transmitting multiple spatially separated optical beams between the \gls{QR} and Alice or Bob.
+Since each beam occupies a distinct spatial mode and is detected independently, different attempts are distinguishable and non-interfering~\cite{Koudia2025SpatialModeDiversity}.
+In this case, the achievable parallelism $N_{\text{par}}$ is constrained by the spatial degrees of freedom of the \gls{FSO} channel, which depend on the channel space--bandwidth product and practical factors such as beam divergence, atmospheric turbulence, pointing accuracy, and receiver aperture size.
+For realistic terrestrial links, these constraints typically limit the number of independently addressable spatial modes to $1 \leq N_{\text{par}} \lesssim 10$~\cite{ZhaoFSOCapacity2015}.